tusharmopuri/Website/index.md

 ## Introduction

 I am a second-year PhD student at the University of Pennsylvania, where I am excellently advised by Pratyush Mishra.
-Before this, I did a BS (Research) at the Indian Institute of Science (IISc), where I majored in mathematics.
+Before this, I did a BS (Research) at the Indian Institute of Science, where I majored in mathematics.

 #### Research interests.
 My research interests (and experiences) lie in Cryptography, with a focus on Succinct Non-interactive ARguments of Knowledge (SNARKs).
 I would, however, be very excited about an opportunity to branch out.

 #### Summer 2025.
 This summer I will be in Berkeley to attend the workshops at the program on cryptography (hosted by the Simons Institute).
-Please feel free to email me if you are around (or not), and want to chat/ collaborate.
+Please feel free to email me if you are around and want to chat/ collaborate.

 ## Publications: